carpentries-incubator/hpc-intro/index.md

 * Learn the fundamentals of programming in Python or Chapel.
 * Understand parallel programming strategies, and write basic parallel code in Python or Chapel.

+**NOTE: This is the draft HPC Carpentry release.
+Comments and feedback are welcome.**

 > ## Prerequisites
 >